FACTBOX-Notable quotes of Britain's Queen Elizabeth | Entertainment

 "Reflecting on these events makes me grateful for the blessings of home and family, and in particular for 70 years of marriage.
 I don't know that anyone had invented the term 'platinum' for a 70th wedding anniversary when I was born.
 You weren't expected to be around that long.
 "Even Prince Philip has decided it's time to slow down a little – having, as he economically put it, 'done his bit'."

-"His sense of service, intellectual curiosity and capacity to squeeze fun out of any situation – were all irrepressible.
+"His sense of service, intellectual curiosity, and capacity to squeeze the fun out of any situation – were all irrepressible.
 That mischievous, enquiring twinkle was as bright at the end as when I first set eyes on him." - Christmas broadcast 2021

 ALSO READ